Giaddon/qbnfrontend/notes.md

       [1, "Quality"],
       [2, "Different quality."]
      ] // Array of arrays with integer:string pairs.
 The value displayed to the user is the one the integer value is equal to or the first one lower than.
-    description: "Description."
-String.
+    description: "Description." // String.
 Displayed alongside the quality name and value for additional context.
     descriptions: [
       [1, "Description."],
       [10, "Different description."]
     ], // Array of arrays with integer:string pairs.
 The displayed description is the one the integer value is equal to or the first one lower than.
 Displayed alongside the quality name and value for additional context.
     invisible: true, // Boolean.
 If true, the quality is still tracked by the game but not displayed to the player.
     tooltip: "Tooltip", // String.
 Text that is displayed when the player hovers their mouse over the quality.
 Tooltips always display name and value.
-    prime: true, // Boolean.
-A game can have one prime quality that has a limiting effect on what storylets are available to the player (location is a common example).

   ## Storylets